Data Warehouse Testing Tool

 11. Dynamic Parameters: iceDQ supports dynamic parameters in the test that takes care of incremental data loads and other issues.

 12. Exception Reports: The data warehouse testing must not only provide magnitude of failure but also the exact row and column of the failure.
-Example, iceDQ has data exception reports for this purpose.
+For example, iceDQ has data exception reports for this purpose.

 13. Management Reporting: The tool must support management and compliance reporting.